Dualtron 3 Review: Overview

-We love the solid build quality and stock 10″ x 3″ 4-ply tires.
-This scooter, like all Dualtrons suffers from the “Dualtron wobble“.
+We love the solid build quality and stock 10-inch by 3-inch 4-ply tires.
+This scooter, like all Dualtrons, suffers from the “Dualtron wobble. “

 Find out how the Dualtron 3 compares with other Dualtron scooters: Ultimate Dualtron Review.